 RV Washing Tips for Mild Oxidation

 Once the fiberglass begins to oxidize and turn chalky, it starts absorbing the dust.
 This makes washing and waxing harder.
 RV washing traditional products would be ineffective at removing the embedded dust from the oxidized surfaces.
 Use a spray bottle to pump a degreasing agent on the wet surfaces of the fiberglass and rub laboriously.
 These heavy-duty cleaners would help get you rid of the black oil drip strains.

 Protect your Fiberglass RV from irreparable damage by washing it once a month to prevent buildup.
 Choose a cleaner with a wax additive to help with a clean finish and makes dirt harder to settle.
 It is prudent to have your RV waxed, with liquid or paste wax, at least once a year to maintain the gloss.
 If you have bought a used rig that has begun to show signs of aging, use a fiberglass restorer to finish off the shine, although it is not a permanent solution.

-Extreme sunlight, air pollutants, excessive moisture and even parking under a dirty tree can have serious repercussions for your camper.
-Try keeping the trailer out of the sun, and preferably indoors, when not in use, and prevent the UV rays from dulling the gel coating.
+Extreme sunlight, air pollutants, excessive moisture, and even parking under a dirty tree can have serious repercussions for your camper.
+Try keeping the travel trailer out of the sun, and preferably indoors, when not in use, and prevent the UV rays from dulling the gel coating.
 If a small and inconspicuous area of the fiberglass is damaged, cover it with duct tape ASAP to prevent water from getting in and making the situation worse.